Product Review: SiriusXM Business Internet Radio – Grace Digital GDI-SXBR1

 (4) Easy Set Up

 The internet music player is easy to set up.
 Period.
 We had the player up and running in just a few minutes.
 The player saw our WIFI network on startup and connected as soon as we entered our network password.
 We then entered our user name and password and the player immediately connected to the SiriusXM internet radio player stream.
-The setup process took less than five minutes and was easy enough for anyone to do.
+The WIFI internet radio player setup process took less than five minutes and was easy enough for anyone to do.

 Networks with firewalls and other advanced security measures may require a little help from the IT department.
 The internet music player uses standard internet protocols, so setup should be fairly easy even on large corporate networks.